ChrisAntaki/dom-pool/README.md

 ```

 ### What browsers are supported?
 Modern browsers & IE9+.
-If you're sticking to HTML nodes, and not passing a namespace parameter IE5+ is supported.
+If you're sticking to HTML nodes then IE5+ is supported.
 The reason being, IE added support for [createElementNS](http://msdn.microsoft.com/en-us/library/ie/ff975213%28v=vs.85%29.aspx) in version 9.

 ### Screenshots of dom-pool in use, with Chrome DevTools